 According to a Healthline report, a 2014 animal study was carried out with obese rats with diabetes and were given cinnamon and ginger.
 These rats experienced a wealth of benefits, including;

 - decreased blood sugar levels

 - increased insulin levels

-In another study in 2015, ginger powder supplements was shown to help improve fasting blood sugar.
-Participants in this study were given 2 grams of ginger everyday for 12 weeks.
+In another study in 2015, ginger powder supplements were shown to help improve fasting blood sugar.
+Participants in this study were given 2 grams of ginger every day for 12 weeks.
 At the end of the study, researchers found that people in this group also experienced lower levels of:

 - hemoglobin A1c

 - apolipoprotein B